MissingCore/Music/README.md

 > [!NOTE]
 > This app is designed to work best on "phone" layouts and isn't tested for larger screens (i.e., foldables/tablets).
 We may improve the layout for larger screens in the future.

+## Installation

+### Google Play

+Install the app directly from the Play Store.

+### GitHub (APK)

+1. Go to the [Releases](https://github.com/MissingCore/Music/releases) page.
+2. Download the latest APK.
+3. Enable "Install unknown apps" if needed.
+4. Install the APK on your device.

 ## Built With

 [![React Native][React Native]][React Native-url]